spikeheap/home_cookbook/_recipes/ciabatta.md

 - 440ml cold water

 recipeInstructions:
-- Add the flour, salt and yeast with 330ml cold water to a mixer bowl.
-Mix with a dough hook at slow speed until it starts to come together.
+  - 'Add the flour, salt and yeast with 330ml cold water to a mixer bowl.
+Mix with a dough hook at slow speed until it starts to come together.'
-- Turn the mixer up to medium.
-Slowly add the remaining 110ml water. **It will be wet!**.
+  - "Turn the mixer up to medium.
+Slowly add the remaining 110ml water.
+It will be wet!.
 You might not need all the additional water, so stop if it's nearing a batter.
-Mix for 8-10 minutes, until the dough is smooth and stretchy.
+Mix for 8-10 minutes, until the dough is smooth and stretchy."
   - Lightly oil a 3 litre square plastic container with a lid and tip the dough in.
 Leave to prove for 1½ to 2 hours, until at least doubled (maybe trebled).
-From Paul Hollywood: it's important the dough proves slowly, otherwise it will collapse and your loaves will be flat.
+Paul Hollywood says it's important the dough proves slowly, otherwise it will collapse and your loaves will be flat.
   - Dust two large baking trays and the work surface with flour and semolina.
   - Tip out the dough trying to retain a rough square shape.
 Keep as much air in the dough as possible.
 Sprinkle semonlina over the top of the dough.
   - Cut the dough lengthways into 4 pieces.
 Stretch each loaf lengthways, and place on the baking tray.
   - Leave to rest for 30-45 minutes.
+Do NOT cover in cling-film, it will stick and be a pain to remove!
+If you need to cover it, try to keep the cover raised from the surface.
   - Preheat the oven to 220C
   - Bake for 25 minutes, when they should be golden and sound hollow.
   - Leave to cool completely.
 ---